 4. DAGANXI Tactical Nylon Dog Collar

-- Extremely durable nylon
+- Extremely durable nylon material

-- Quick-release metal clasp
+- Quick-release metal buckle

 - Bulkier than standard collars

-- May be overbuilt for some
+- May be too robust for small breeds

 5. Joytale Reflective Neoprene Dog Collar